-LGBT History Month is a month-long annual observance of lesbian, gay, bisexual, and transgender history, and the history of the gay rights, transgender rights, and related civil rights movements.
+LGBTQ History Month is a month-long annual observance of lesbian, gay, bisexual, transgender, and queer history, and the history of the gay rights, transgender rights, and related civil rights movements.
 The Spectrum Center celebrates these efforts through several events throughout the month of October.

 National Coming Out Week

 On Oct.
 11, 1987, half a million people participated in the March on Washington for Lesbian and Gay Rights.
 Now, every October 11, lesbian, gay, bisexual, transgender people and allies participate in National Coming Out Day events across the country.
-The Spectrum Center extends coming out events to a week-long celebration, which includes a rally (typically held in the DIAG), among other events.
+The Spectrum Center extends coming out events to a week-long celebration.

 Every year, World AIDS Day events take place across the globe to raise awareness and show support for people living with HIV.
 The Spectrum Center honors the lives of those we lost from AIDS as well as support those living with HIV through events on and around December 1st.